-Assessing macroeconomic policies and identifying a sustainable non-inflationary growth path remains one of the prime objectives of policy makers.
-Output gap shows transitory movements from the potential output.
-The estimate of output gap provides key information to judge inflationary or deflationary pressures and the cyclical position of the economy.
-If the actual output is greater than the potential output, it reflects that an economy is experiencing excess demand.
-This situation is often considered as a source of inflationary pressures and requires a reduction in aggregate demand, linked with reduced government spending or tightening of monetary policy.
+Assessing macroeconomic policies and identifying a sustainable non-inflationary growth remains one of the prime objectives of policy makers.
+Output gap1 shows transitory movements from the potential output.
+The estimates of output gap provide key information to judge inflationary or contractionary pressures and the cyclical position of the economy.
+If the actual output is greater than the potential output it reflects that an economy is experiencing demand pressures.
+This situation is often considered as a source of inflationary pressures and requires a reduction in aggregate demand linked with reduced government spending or tightening of monetary policy.
 The reverse, which indicates excess capacity, may require easing of monetary conditions or other policies to stimulate demand.
-The estimation of potential output vis-à-vis output gap is therefore especially important for policy makers.
+Thus the estimation of potential output vis-à-vis output gap is an important subject for policy makers.